JonathanBowker/pseudonymisation-as-a-service/README.md

 ## 5.5 PROTECTION OF THE PSEUDONYMISATION SECRET

 In order for pseudonymisation to be efficient, the pseudonymisation entity must always protect the pseudonymisation secret by proper technical and organisational measures.
-This clearly depends on the specific pseudonymisation Scenario (see Section 3).
+This clearly depends on the specific pseudonymisation scenario (see Section 3).

 Firstly, the pseudonymisation secret must be isolated from the dataset, i.e. the pseudonymisation secret and the dataset must never be handled in the same file (otherwise, it will be too easy for an adversary to recover the identifiers).